 - La Bohème.
 10 principals, only 2 of whom are women.
 The female protagonist dies.

-From 2018-2020, Really Spicy Opera will only produce works for its mainstage productions that meet the following criteria:
+From 2018-2023, Really Spicy Opera will only produce new works for its mainstage productions that meet the following criteria:

 - Be a world premiere.

 - Be created by a musical and literary writing team that is at least 50% female/female-identified.

 - Feature a minimum of 60% substantive women’s roles.
 These must be important characters – maids with a line or two don’t count.

 - Do not have maids, nuns, courtesans, prostitutes, or escorts for characters.